oksanawalters/PacMen/README.md

 <img src= "pacmen.png" width='300'/>

 ## Description
-This Project is a web page th.
-Everytime you click on "Start Game" the pacmen move faster
+This Project is an interactive web page that populates PacMan faces and makes them bounce around the screen.
+When you click on "Add PacMan" a face appears and when you click "Start Game" it starts moving.
+The more you click on those buttons the more faces appear and the faster they move.

 ## How to Run
 Please follow this [link](https://oksanawalters.github.io/PacMen/) to test it yourself.
 When the page is loaded click on "Add PacMan" and "Start Game".

 ## Future Improvements
-This page can be improved by adding
+This project can be improved by adding additional features, such as making each PacMan a different color.

 ## License Information
 [MIT](https://choosealicense.com/licenses/mit/)